-How to design an SEM strategy step by step
+How to design a step-by-step SEM strategy

-• 3.
-Define the structure of your SEM campaigns: Organize ads by product, service, or segment.
+- 3. Define the structure of your SEM campaigns: Organize ads by product, service or segment.
 A logical structure improves relevance and control.

 Keys to managing high-performance SEM campaigns

-• Smart bid control: Choose bidding strategies (manual, automatic, CPA) that adapt to your objectives.
-Adjust bids by device, time, or location to avoid wasting budget.
+- Smart bid control: Choose bidding strategies (manual, automatic, CPA) that adapt to your objectives.
+Adjust bids by device, time or location to avoid wasting budget.

-• Improve quality score: Google's Quality Score is based on ad relevance, expected CTR, and landing page experience.
-A high-quality score can reduce costs by up to 50% and multiply visibility.
+- Improve quality score: Google's Quality Score is based on ad relevance, expected CTR and landing page experience.
+A high quality score can reduce costs by up to 50% and multiply visibility.

 Frequently asked questions about SEM positioning and strategy